HannaHUp/Wrangling-Open-Street-Map-Data/README.md

 Dataset
 Map Area : Tianhe, Guangzhou, CHINA

-I have been living in Guangzhou for more than a year.
+I have been living in Guangzhou for more than ten year.

 Dataset extracted from Openstreetmap.org.
 File size : 82.3 MB